vt-vl-lab/FGVC/README.md

 # Flow-edge Guided Video Completion

 See the [project page](http://chengao.vision/FGVC/) for more details.
-The code will be released around late-Nov.
+We will work hard on making the code available (tentative date: late-Nov).

 In the meantime, please check out our fun teaser video.